jeffmm/cmake_tutorial/v6-continuous-integration/README.md

 After pushing your changes to your GitHub repository, navigate to https://www.travis-ci.com to watch your build get tested in real time.

-If you want, you can have Travis CI email you whenever your build fails.
+If you want, you can have Travis CI email you whenever your build fails to let you know there's a problem.

-Once your build succeeds, you can show off your achievement by clicking on the status image next to the repository name on Travis CI, setting the format to Markdown, and copying the result to the top of your `README.md` file.
+Once your build succeeds, you can show off your achievement by clicking on the status image on your repository's build page at the Travis CI website, setting the format to Markdown, and copying the result to the top of your `README.md` file.
 The result will look like:

 [![Build Status](https://travis-ci.com/jeffmm/take_two.svg?branch=master)](https://travis-ci.com/jeffmm/take_two)

-Now all you have left to do is write a brief explanation about your project in your README and add a LICENSE.
+To finish your project properly, add a project overview and install instructions to your README and then add a LICENSE.
+You can find options for a LICENSE on GitHub by navigating to your repository, clicking "Create new file" and entering LICENSE for the file name.
+You will see a new button appear, "Choose a license template," that will help you select a license that suits your needs.

 Congratulations, your project now looks pro!